Inglebard/WebSoupCrawler/README.md

 WebSoupCrawler require BeautifulSoup to works properly.

 WebSoupCrawler is a really simple web crawler.
-It may contains bug and is not perfect.
+It may contains bug and it is not perfect.
 I'm pretty sure than other web crawlers are better.
 I do not recommend to use WebSoupCrawler in production environnment.

 ## Why ?